 |

-Rachele Sprugnoli is researcher at the University of Parma, member of the executive committee of AIUCD (the Italian association of Digital Humanities) and publicity co-chair of AILC (the Italian association of Computational Linguistics).
-She obtained her bachelor’s and master’s degrees in Humanities Computing at the University of Pisa and her PhD in Information Technology at the University of Trento.
-She worked at Fondazione Bruno Kessler in Trento and at the Catholic University of the Sacred Heart in Milan.
-Her research is mainly focused on linguistic annotation, evaluation of NLP tools and on how computational methods can be applied to the treatment of cultural content. |
+Rachele Sprugnoli obtained her bachelor’s and master’s degrees in Humanities Computing at the University of Pisa and her PhD in Information Technology at the University of Trento.
+She worked at Fondazione Bruno Kessler in Trento, at the Catholic University of the Sacred Heart in Milan and at the University of Parma.
+Her research is mainly focused on linguistic annotation, evaluation of NLP tools and on how computational methods can be applied to the treatment of historical texts, in Italian, Latin and English.
+She is also publicity co-chair of AILC (the Italian association of Computational Linguistics). |

 |